chesstrainer-package.Rd

 .

-The trainer can be used by multiple players.
+The trainer can be used by multiple players (i.e., sequence scores and other progress information is player specific).
 A player can be selected with the <p>

 key.
 You can either enter a player number, the name of an existing player, or enter a new player name.
 Note that player names must be syntactically valid (i.e., should start with a letter and not contain any spaces).

-The current player can be deleted with the Ctrl-<r>
+The current player can be deleted with Ctrl-<r>

 With <F2>

 , a leaderboard (based on the lowest average score) and player statistics are shown (i.e., the average score, the standard deviation of the scores, the minimum and maximum score, and the total number of sequences played).
-The statistics are based on the currently selected sequences (or all sequences if no selection has been applied).
+The statistics are based on the currently selected sequences (or all sequences in the current sequence directory if no selection has been applied).
 Also, sequences whose score was manually set to 0 are not included in these statistics.

 The trainer plays various sounds (when playing moves, when capturing pieces, when making a wrong move, or when completing a sequence).
 This may or may not work depending on your operating system and configuration.
 See the playsound